Tadsz/scythebot/README.md

     - Scythe specific functions, for which the bot was initially created.
 Assigns random teams based on [shibrady/scythe-stats](https://github.com/shibrady/scythe-stats) tier list.
 - proverbs
     - A proverb cog containing methods to post proverbs, gather votes and keep track of votes.
 These proverbs are collected through scraping websites using the sayings.py file.
 These real proverbs are then used to generate new proverbs.
+ - soundboard
+    - A soundboard cog containing methods to join voice channels and play mp3 audio fragments uploaded in the `./soundboard/data/d1mp3` folder

 ## Set-up
 ### Discord